mat-docs/mtap-docs/SignalR/2019.2/docs/Installation.md

 ## Run with Docker

 SignalR service is shipped as a docker image.
-For detailed instruction steps, please visit the [docker image hosted on bintray](https://bintray.com/mclarenappliedtechnologies/mtap/signalr-service#read).
+For detailed instruction steps, please visit the [docker image hosted on bintray](https://bintray.com/mclarenappliedtechnologies/mtap/signalr-service#read) (requires login to bintray).

 ## Run as a daemon service
 ### .NET Core runtime dependency